nbro/andz/CONVENTIONS.md

 ## Parameters

 - Use type hints
-- Do not check the type of the parameter if using type hints
+- Do not check the type of the arguments if using type hints, unless

-- Check about parameter type when you need to decide between which code to execute
+	1. you need to decide between portions of code to execute
+	2. the state of the data structure (in the case of the input is an input to a data structure's method) needs to be preserved (defensive programming)
+	3. If the function supports more than one type for a certain parameter

+	_Comment_: in general, assume the client passes the right types because he's read the documentation, otherwise _undefined behavior_ may happen.

 ## Return value